FloridaTechSharks/elasticsearch/CONTRIBUTING.md

  1. Writing tutorials and blog posts
  2. Improving the documentation
  3. Submitting bug reports and feature requests
- 4. Writing code which can be incorporated into Elasticsearch
+ 4. Writing code that can be incorporated into Elasticsearch
  5. And more!